adonisjs/v5-docs/content/releases/october-2020-release.md

 Now that you are aware of the reasons for not using the ts-node, let's expand upon how in-memory compilation works and also the entire cache mechanism built to make subsequent runs faster.

 - Node.js has a thing called [require extensions](https://gist.github.com/jamestalmage/df922691475cff66c7e6).
 Using this you can tell Node to call a function anytime a file with the given extension is required.
 Babel, ts-node, and many other libraries use this to hook into the `require` lifecycle of Node.js
-- Typescript compiler API has a [transpileModule](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API#a-simple-transform-function) method.
-You can pass the typescript source code as a string to this method and it will return you the compiled Javascript.
+- TypeScript compiler API has a [transpileModule](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API#a-simple-transform-function) method.
+You can pass the typescript source code as a string to this method and it will return you the compiled JavaScript.

 So, if you combine the above two you can compile the typescript code on the fly.
 However, typescript does take some time to compile the code and this can make restarts slow.
 Let's visualize a standard development workflow.